 HR internships and apprenticeships are a great way to get started in the field.
 If you’re interested in a particular company, reach out to their HR department and find out what positions they have available.
-As well, at Avado, we offer three different CIPD apprenticeships.
+At Avado, we offer three different CIPD apprenticeships.
 Learn more about them and find out which one might be right for you.

 Transition into an HR role

 You might be able to gain some HR experience within your current role.
 Talk to your manager about taking on new responsibilities like managing direct reports.
 Or, ask to shadow someone in your company who works in the HR department.
 Also, stay on top of your internal job boards and reach out when lower-level HR jobs are posted.

 There is a CIPD qualification for you if you have minimal or no experience in HR or L&D. It’s the Level 3 Foundation Certificate in People Practice, and when you complete it, you’ll have all the skills you need to jumpstart your career.
 This would be a great step to take after completing a CIPD apprenticeship.

 Once you’re qualified, it’ll be time to start applying for jobs, and then interviewing for them, too.
 We have another guide to help you prepare, nail your interviews, and land the perfect role in HR or L&D for you.
 Good luck!